darwin-xu/PolishPal/README.md

 ### Database Integration

-- Replace file-based storage with PostgreSQL/MongoDB
+- Replace file storage with a database like PostgreSQL/MongoDB
-- Add user authentication and personal records
+- Add user authentication and personal data storage
-- Implement record search and filtering

 ### Advanced Features